RocketChat/docs-old/installation/manual-installation/centos/README.md

 ## Optional configurations

-If you are using firewalld, probably you will need to open port 3000:
+If you are using firewalld and not using a reverse proxy, you probably have to open Port 3000:

 ```
 sudo firewall-cmd --permanent --add-port=3000/tcp